spotify/styx/README.md

 ## Development

+### Backwards Compatibility & API Stability

+Most core features and Styx APIs are considered to be stable and changes to them should be backwards compatible.
+Styx users should normally not be affected by minor/patch releases.

+Stable features and APIs:

+* Styx CLI
+* Styx REST API
+* Styx Client API
+* Styx Workflows

+All other APIs are considered unstable and can change at any time.
+E.g. the `StyxScheduler` class offers some plugin APIs for customizing functionality but they might change at any time.
+This should only affect engineers that link against and customize the Styx services.

 ### Code Coverage

 An aggregate code coverage report for the entire project is created by the `report` submodule.